Putting things in digital form means more safety nets.

 Return shipment fail

 While traveling, I received email notification from the shipping company2 that the package, which required a signature, had been delivered to my home.
-My wife hadn’t signed for anything and knew nothing about it.
+My wife, however, hadn’t signed for anything and knew nothing about it.

 When I returned home, the package was nowhere to be seen.